Frege system

 In proof complexity, a Frege system is a propositional proof system whose proofs are sequences of formulas derived using a finite set of sound and implicationally complete inference rules.
 Frege systems (more often known as Hilbert systems in general proof theory) are named after Gottlob Frege.

+The name "Frege system" was first defined by Stephen Cook and Robert Reckhow, and was intended to capture the properties of the most common propositional proof systems.

 Formal definition

+Cook and Reckhow gave the first formal definition of a Frege system, to which the one below, based on Krajicek, is equivalent.